bobbybudnick/SFS-Infrastructure/README.md

 Etherape.
 A basic ethernet hub or a managed switch is a must to use this.
 This is a continuation of an earlier effort to add a voice assistant to the MID project.
-SFS AI - main logic
+SFS_AI - main logic
-AI connection dialog - present a dialog for phone reconnection
+AI_CONNECTION_DIALOG - present a dialog for phone reconnection
-AI persistence dialog - present a dialog to dismiss persistent notifications
+AI_PERSISTENCE_DIALOG - present a dialog to dismiss persistent notifications

 **Forbidden Tomes**
 There are certain documents that for reasons of security and practicality will